colinmattw/Word_Frequency_Analyzer/README.md

 This short project introduced me to a few new concepts in programming:
 1. Using python dictionaries to easily analyze frequencies of different words in a text.
 2. Becoming more familiar with the CSV library in Python and text parsing in general.
-3. Becoming more familiar with command line arguments in python.
+3. Becoming more familiar with command line arguments in Python.

 Description:
 A short program I wrote to assist in a linear algebra project which quickly and easily analyzed the frequencies of words in a given text.